Home Learning Activities

-Start with the Basics 1 and complete the 4 lessons.
+If you have used the website before, continue with your learning, completing the next 4 lessons.
 These can be as quick as 5 minute jobs.
 Complete one lesson per day, practicing listening to words and repeating them.
-You will also practice writing in French.

 Mr Wilson’s Weekly Challenge

 This week’s challenge is all about throwing and aiming skills.
 It will test you on your coordination and concentration.
 It will also help you to understand that rushing a task is not the easiest or best way to get the job done.
 All you need is a bucket (or something asimilar), lots of socks (not smelly ones!) and a timer.